 Please note: Dates are subject to change depending on the number of participants attending and funding authorization.

-Please be advised that Lanterman Regional Center will be closing early at 11 a.m. on Friday, September 20, 2019.
+Please be advised that Lanterman Regional Center will be closed for President's Day on Monday, February 17, 2020.

 California law and regulation requires that regional centers display on their Web sites information about the dollar value of services they purchase for clients.
 These data (called "purchase of service" or "POS" data) must be reported separately by clients' ethnic/racial group, langauge and diagnosis.